 Using the Maple-graded question type, you create a question that uses Maple functionality when creating the correct answer and determining if the student's response is correct.
-The Maple-graded question type has an option to plot the student's response.
-To include the plot option, insert the corresponding task template.
+You can also display a plot of the student's response.
 For information on creating questions, making assignments, and exporting Maple T.A. course modules, see

 Overview of Maple T.A.
 Integration

 Algorithmic variables can be used to create a question that contains randomly generated parameters.
 You can refer to algorithmic variables in the Question, Answer, Hints, and Feedback input regions, as well as in other variable definitions.
 To reference an algorithmic variable, include "`$variable`" as text or 2-D Math, for example, x := `$myvariable`.
 Adding algorithmic variables to the question is optional.

 In the following execution group, define an algorithmic variable.
 To include more variables, add more execution groups.
 If your assignment contains more than one algorithmic variable, ensure that the variable names are unique.

 The question can contain text, 2-D Math, plots, images, and algorithmic variables.
 To insert a plot in the question, use the

 In the following text regions, enter the full contents of the question.